Be your best self

 When under a great deal of stress, the INTJ may become obsessed with mindless repetitive, Sensate activities, such as over-drinking.
 They may also tend to become absorbed with minutia and details that they would not normally consider important to their overall goal.

 INTJs need to remember to express themselves sufficiently, so as to avoid difficulties with people misunderstandings.
 In the absence of properly developing their communication abilities, they may become abrupt and short with people, and isolationists.

 INTJs have a tremendous amount of ability to accomplish great things.
 They have insight into the Big Picture, and are driven to synthesize their concepts into solid plans of action.
 Their reasoning skills gives them the means to accomplish that.
 INTJs are most always highly competent people, and will not have a problem meeting their career or education goals.
 They have the capability to make great strides in these arenas.
-On a personal level, the INTJ who practices tolerances and puts effort into effectively communicating their insights to others has everything in his or her power to lead a rich and rewarding life.
+On a personal level, the INTJ who practices tolerance and puts effort into effectively communicating their insights to others has everything in their power to lead a rich and rewarding life.